odhiambokevin/portfolio/frontend/src/data/markdown/django-postgres-schema.md

 2.&nbsp;Logout of the database and log in again with the new created user.
 <br>
 <br>
 3.&nbsp;Create a database logged in as the new user.
-I typically name the database the name of my django project then append db.
+I typically name the database the name of my Django project then append db.
 So for instance if my Django project is called `dashboard` I would do;
 <Code language="sql">
 	CREATE DATABASE dashboarddb;
 </Code>
 This naming convention, which I also apply for schemas, just makes it easy for me to understand how things are organized when I interact with the database and clusters.
 <br>
 <br>
 4.&nbsp;Then create a schema.
-I typically append ***schema*** to the name of my django app
+I typically append ***schema*** to the name of my Django app
 <Code language="sql">
-CREATE SCHEMA dasboardschema;
+CREATE SCHEMA dashboardschema;
 </Code>
 <br>
 5.&nbsp;Edit the search path of the database user to ensure that the new schema is declared first since this is where most of the database objects such as tables will be stored by default.
 Also edit the default search path of the database to ensure this schema is always used first.
 This helps me keep different databases concerned isolated on the server based on their schemas.
 We enter these in one command as below;